55% of students receive need-based Harvard scholarships. 1 in 5 pays nothing to attend.

 Scholarship funds come from a variety of sources, including Harvard endowment funds, gifts from alumni, general tuition revenues, and federal and state grants.

-The Faculty of Arts and Sciences Scholarship program includes more than 1,500 individual endowment funds, established by generous alumni and donors, including a transformational $150 million gift from Ken Griffin ‘89.
-In recognition of their important legacy, we report to many of them annually using the information students share with us over the summer.
-When you receive scholarship assistance, you may be asked to write a thank-you note to your scholarship donor.
+The Faculty of Arts and Sciences Scholarship program includes more than 2,000 individual endowment and gift funds, established by generous alumni and donors, including a transformational $150 million gift from Ken Griffin ‘89.
+We report to many of these donors annually using the information students share with us over the summer.

 Federal and state grants